cmiski/Divine-Intellect/README.md

 Things you need to do regardless:

-First you need to change the the 'video_path' and the 'vlc_path' (or use any order media player of your choice but put he path of that media player's .exe in this variable) in the script accordingly.
+First you need to change the the 'video_path' and the 'vlc_path' (or use any other media player of your choice but put he path of that media player's .exe in this variable) in the script accordingly.

 Then,